karmaniverous/stan/README.md

 Because a freaking chatbot shouldn’t gaslight your code.

+---

+## The STAN Loop

+The diagram above shows the three‑stage loop that makes STAN predictable and fast to work with.
+Each stage ends with one command—keep the loop light and repeat until done.

+### 1) Build & Snapshot

+- Edit code
+- Review outputs
+- Run: `stan run`

+What happens:

+- `stan run` executes your configured scripts (lint/test/typecheck/build) and writes clean, deterministic text outputs to `<stanPath>/output/*.txt`.
+- With `-a/--archive`, it also writes `archive.tar` plus `archive.diff.tar` (diff vs last snapshot).
+- With `-c/--combine`, those outputs are placed inside the archives and removed on disk.
+- A multi‑line “run plan” is printed: mode, output location, script selection, archive/combine/keep flags.
+- Preflight checks may warn if your local system prompt diverges from the packaged baseline and nudge you to run `stan init` after upgrades.

+Pro tips:

+- Use `-s/--scripts` or `-x/--except-scripts` for targeted runs; `-q/--sequential` preserves config order for debugging.
+- Use `-d/--debug` to stream through stdout/stderr during script execution.
+- Use `-b/--boring` in CI to disable color.

+### 2) Share & Baseline

+- Attach archives + notes
+- State requirements
+- Run: `stan snap`

+What happens:

+- Drop the outputs and/or archives into your chat (and include a short requirements note).
+- `stan snap` records the current file content snapshot under `<stanPath>/diff/.archive.snapshot.json`, keeping a bounded history with undo/redo/set/info commands.
+- If you had archives in `<stanPath>/output`, they are copied into the diff archives folder alongside the snapshot for traceability.

+Pro tips:

+- Always attach `<stanPath>/output/archive.tar` to a new thread; your assistant isn’t guessing from memory.
+- Use `archive.diff.tar` for subsequent updates in the same thread.
+- The bootloader (`<stanPath>/system/stan.bootloader.md`) makes assistants integrity‑check tars and load the real system prompt from `<stanPath>/system/stan.system.md` before proceeding.

+### 3) Discuss & Patch

+- Iterate to solution
+- Get patches + commit
+- Run: `stan patch`

+What happens:

+- Discuss the requirements and converge on a solution.
+STAN returns plain unified diffs and a commit message.
+- Run `stan patch` to apply the patch locally:
+  - Cleans the text, writes `<stanPath>/patch/.patch`, and attempts to apply:
+    1. `git apply` across tolerant settings and strip levels (p1→p0),
+    2. falls back to a jsdiff engine for placement when necessary.
+  - After success (non‑`--check`), opens the modified files in your editor (configurable).
+  - If a patch fails, builds a compact FEEDBACK packet and opens target files to speed manual edits; the packet is also copied to your clipboard when possible.
+- Repeat the loop until done.

+Pro tips:

+- Use `stan patch --check` to validate only (no file changes).
+- Use `stan patch -f <file>` to apply from a file source; omit to read from clipboard; pass a diff as a single argument for quick tests.

+---

 ## Why STAN?

 - One archive (on demand).
 With `-a/--archive`, `archive.tar` captures the exact files to read—no surprises.
 - Structured logs. `stan/test.txt`, `stan/lint.txt`, `stan/typecheck.txt`, `stan/build.txt` are consistent and easy to diff.
-- Always-on diffs (when archiving).
-Whenever you use `-a`, STAN writes `stan/archive.diff.tar` for changed files—no extra ceremony.
+- Always‑on diffs (when archiving).
+Whenever you use `-a`, STAN writes `archive.diff.tar` for changed files—no extra ceremony.
 First time?
 The diff equals the full set (sensible defaults, zero ceremony).
 - Snapshot with intent.
 Normal runs create a snapshot only when missing; use `stan snap` when you want to reset or replace it.
 Your diffs stay meaningful.
 - Patch on tap.
-Got a suggested patch from an AI or teammate?
-Save it and run `stan patch` to apply it safely at your repo root.
+Got a suggested patch?
+Paste it or pass a file and run `stan patch` to apply it safely at your repo root.
+Failures produce a FEEDBACK packet so you can ask for a corrected patch.
 - Simpler combine.
 With `-a -c`, script outputs live inside the archives (not on disk).
 No separate “combined artifact” to maintain.
+- Preflight guardrails.
+When your downstream system prompt drifts from the packaged baseline, STAN nudges you to update via `stan init`.

 Backronym bonus: Sample • Tar • Analyze • Narrate — STAN Tames Autoregressive Nonsense.

+---

 ## Install

-Global install (recommended for CLI usage):
+Global (recommended for CLI usage):

 ```
 npm i -g @karmaniverous/stan